ripped-rooster/Terraform-Associate-Notes/README.md

 - Enables state locking to prevent coinciding parallel executions.
 - Supports sharing "output" values with other Terraform configurations or code.
 - Remote state can provide better security as it is only held in memory and CAN be encrypted at rest
+- Remote state allows teams to share infrastructure resources in a read-only way without relying on any additional configuration store.

+### Backend blocks

+- These important limitations apply to backend configuration:
+  - A configuration can only provide one backend block.
+  - A backend block cannot refer to named values.
+- You have to run terraform init every time you change a backend's configuration.
+- If you change the backend's configuration, Terraform can copy all workspaces to the destination backend.
+- Even if you are just reconfiguring the same backend, you still have to run terraform init every time.
+- Terraform no longer supports the artifactory, etcd, etcdv3, manta, and swift backends

 ### Terraform State Commands